 I designed the circuit below to be as flexible as possible.
 You don’t need to modify the dimmer switch board; it remains entirely untouched.
 No soldering to the power switch.
 All of the wiring is completely on the display board.
 I happened to have a couple of small SPDT relays with 12 V DC coils on hand, but designed it so that you could use much any relay that has a normally-closed contact (so, SPST-NC or SPDT).
 These relays can be had dirt cheap.
 The coil voltage just needs to be 12 V give or take a little; nothing in this whole exercise needs to handle more than maybe 130-150 mA.

 About the only inconvenience I ran into is that the DIM switch circuit doesn’t go directly to the CCFL inverter connector, so you’ve got to solder a wire to one of the ribbon cable connector pins.
 Not a huge deal.
 No major modifications to the display board are needed, but you will need to cut the small trace that runs from Pin 2 of CN1 (the display dim signal) to one of the SMT resistors in the board.
 That circuit feeds a PWM driver chip, and the circuitry there will prevent the relay from releasing once it’s turned on.
-That means if you dim the display, you can’t un-dim it until you turn the rig off.
+That means that if you dim the display without first cutting the trace, you won’t be able to un-dim it until you turn the rig off.
+So, a minute with an X-Acto knife does the job.

 In this circuit, the 8 V supply is picked off of the original inverter input connector and fed to the DC-DC converter.
-The output of the converter is set to 12 V or give or take a bit, whatever level gives an appropriate brightness for the LED backlight.
+Adjust the output of the converter for 12 V or give or take a bit, whatever level gives an appropriate brightness for the LED backlight.
 The output of the boost converter is connected to the relay coil as well as the relay’s NC contact.
 The other side of the relay coil is connected to the DIM switch input from the front panel, which is grounded to dim the display and otherwise floats.

 The LED backlight modification.
 After some experimentation, I removed one of the two series diodes.